ArmstrongJ/gemworm/readme.txt

 =========

-If you have downloaded the source code, the game can be easily compiled for either the PC or Atari.
+If you have downloaded the source code, the game can be easily compiled for the Atari.

-    - PC -

-    The program has been designed to compile using Turbo C 2 from Borland.
-To compile with GEM bindings, you'll need to install the GEM Programmer's Toolkit first.
-A makefile is included to build the game.

-    - Atari -

-    The program is also designed to compile with AHCC from whoever is maintaining that nowadays.
+    The program is designed to compile with AHCC from whoever is maintaining that nowadays.
 The project used to be built with Pure C, but the project file is now strictly AHCC (you could make a Pure C project file, though).
 The appropriate AHCC